 Stories that showcase a company's unique qualities and strengths can help differentiate it from competitors in a crowded market.

 The choice of stories that you use and the way in which you tell those stories depend on your brand, your audience and the specific needs of your company.
-If you are a shoe company for example, your corporate stories will be different from those of a law firm, since the types of stories that resonate with your customers and employees are likely to vary significantly.
+If you are a shoe company for example, your corporate stories will be different from those of a law firm, since the types of brand stories that resonate with your customers and employees are likely to vary significantly.

 Here are some of the types of corporate stories that companies are telling.